rsalmei/refine/README.md

 > Use it to _refine_ your photos, music, movies, porn, docs, or any other collections, cleaning up and organizing them in a way that makes sense to you.

-Note: every command is interactive by default, so don't worry experimenting!
-This is a key feature of this tool, i.e., allow you to safely experiment with your collections without the risk of changing or losing anything!
-Just review the results and agree to apply them if you are happy with them.
+Note: every command is dry-run by default, so don't worry experimenting!
+This is a key feature of this tool, the commands are interactive unless you say otherwise, allowing you to preview what would be done and then confirm or abort the changes.
+You can thus try out different commands and options without the risk of changing or losing anything!

 > I've made this tool to be the fastest and easiest way to organize media collections.
 It helps me a lot, and I hope it can help you too.